A Closer Look at Medicare Advantage’s Value to Seniors and Taxpayers: A Response to Health Affairs

 Non-partisan experts have recognized that Medicare Advantage has consistently provided benefits more efficiently than FFS Medicare and that “plan efficiencies have led to more competitive bids that enable plans to offer greater coverage of extra benefits.”

-Lest there be any doubts as to the authors’ views on Medicare Advantage, they assert in the second of their two blog posts that the “MA program is fundamentally flawed.”
+Lest there be any doubts as to the authors’ views on Medicare Advantage, they assert in the conclusion of their latest blog that Medicare Advantage represents “the largest threat to Medicare solvency and a driver of continued waste of precious social resources.”
 This is a serious charge and one of which beneficiaries and lawmakers may have a few thoughts.

-This suggests that the blog post does not represent the views of most policymakers or, most importantly, the millions of beneficiaries who would be adversely impacted if these recommendations to diminish the success of Medicare Advantage were to be enacted.
+Perhaps that’s why a record-setting bipartisan supermajority of 409 members of the U.S. House and Senate signed letters of support for Medicare Advantage earlier this year, showing that Drs.
+Gilfillan and Berwick do not speak for the broad swath of lawmakers or, most importantly, the millions of beneficiaries who would be adversely impacted if these recommendations to diminish the success of Medicare Advantage were to be enacted.

-As members of Congress continue their work on budget reconciliation legislation, Medicare Advantage will remain in the spotlight.
-Better Medicare Alliance will continue to advocate for the 27 million Americans who entrust their care to Medicare Advantage today, and the 29.5 million that the Biden Administration projects to be enrolled in the program by the end of next year.
+As Congress and policymakers consider changes to the Medicare program, Medicare Advantage will remain in the spotlight.
+Better Medicare Alliance will continue to advocate for the more than 28 million Americans who entrust their care to Medicare Advantage today, and the 29.5 million that the Biden Administration projects to be enrolled in the program by the end of this year.

 Greg Gierer, MPP is the Vice President of Policy and Research at the Better Medicare Alliance.